jasoneckert/CultOfMac/README.md

 Anywho, it’s true, it’s funny, and it’s worth a read.

-But remember that it's satire, and should be treated as such (no haters please).
+But remember that it's also satire (not politically correct), and should be treated as such (no haters please).

 ![cover](http://triosdevelopers.com/jason.eckert/stuff/CultOfMacCoverWeb.jpg)